odea-project/qAlgorithms/report/report.md

-This allows both values to be at the fringe of their respective extension and still be counted. (@gerrit: explain what you are investigating with this test. and discuss the results from it) If either condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution
+This allows both values to be at the fringe of their respective extension and still be counted. (@gerrit: explain what you are investigating with this test. and discuss the results from it) If either condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution.
+This asymmetry is less relevant for small bins with large gaps between points, but it is questionable whether those represent real peaks to begin with.
+Both deviations being present at once in a large bin is the case in which an incomplete separation is the most likely.

 **5) Points Outside the 3-sigma Interval**
 This functions as a simple test for normality and too heavy scattering.